Atharva-Kaskar-45/Dimension-Capture/README.md

 # Dimension Capture

-Dimension Capture is a cost-effective smartphone application designed to measure dimensions of cuboid objects with high accuracy.
+Dimension Capture is a cost-effective smartphone application designed to measure dimensions of objects with high accuracy.
 By leveraging computer vision and ArUco markers with open-source tools like OpenCV, the app offers a reliable alternative to expensive LiDAR systems.

 Features: Utilizes smartphone cameras to capture depth data and calculate object dimensions (width and length) with advanced image processing.
 Performance: Achieves an average measurement error below 5% and processes measurements in under 0.9 seconds.